About bone scans

 What should I expect when I bring my child to the hospital for a bone scan?

 When you arrive, please go to the Nuclear Medicine check-in desk on the second floor of the main hospital.
 A clinical intake coordinator will check in your child and verify his or her registration information.

 A bone scan involves three steps: injection of the radiopharmaceutical, a waiting period, and the bone scan.

 Injection of the radiopharmaceutical:

-You and your child will be free to leave the department and then return 3 to 4 hours later for the actual imaging.
+- You and your child will be free to leave the department and then return three to four hours later for the imaging.
 The technologist will give you an exact time to return for imaging.

 The bone scan:

 - When you return, your child will be asked to void/empty her bladder.